 Mentorship and Judging

-This year, each team entering the Australian STEM Video Game Challenge is required to have a mentor – a nominated adult (18+) that will agree to act as a contact point between the Australian STEM Video Game Challenge and the team, and who can help to keep the team on-track while developing their game.
+Each year, all teams entering the Australian STEM Video Game Challenge are required to have a mentor – a nominated adult (18+) that will agree to act as a contact point between the Australian STEM Video Game Challenge Administration team and the students.

 The Australian STEM Video Game Challenge judging panel is comprised of volunteers from the education, game development and technology sectors.

-Each year games are judged in a three-round process, with judging panels being formed on a yearly basis.
+Each year games are judged in a three-phase process.

 - Phase I – does it play?
 Is there a GDD?

 - Phase II – judges receive a random selection of playable games and complete judging against the STEM Video Game Challenge judging criteria.